 When you are done cleaning the outside surfaces of all your teeth, follow the same directions while cleaning the inside of the back teeth.

-If you have any pain while brushing, or have any questions about how to brush properly, please be sure to call the office at Charlotte Office Phone Number 704-342-3213.
+If you have any pain while brushing, or have any questions about how to brush properly, please be sure to call the office at Barrett G. Moore, DDS, PA - General and Cosmetic Dentistry Phone Number 704-342-3213.

 To clean the inside surfaces of the upper and lower front teeth, hold the brush vertically.
 Make several gentle back-and-forth strokes over each tooth.
 Do not forget to gently brush the surrounding gum tissue.

 Next you will clean the biting surfaces of your teeth by using short, gentle strokes.
 Change the position of the brush as often as necessary to reach and clean all surfaces.
 Try to watch yourself in the mirror to make sure you clean each surface.
 After you are done, rinse vigorously to remove any plaque you might have loosened while brushing.

 How to Floss

 Periodontal disease usually appears between the teeth where your toothbrush cannot reach.
 Flossing is a very effective way to remove plaque from those surfaces.
 However, it is important to develop the proper technique.
 The following instructions will help you, but remember it takes time and practice.

 Start with a piece of floss about 18″ long.
 Lightly wrap most of the floss around the middle finger of one hand.
 Wrap the rest of the floss around the middle finger of the other hand.